-The low speed oscillators, in addition to providing a system clock source are also used to provide a clock source to two other devices functions.
-These are the Watchdog Timer and the Time Base Interrupts.
+The low speed oscillator, in addition to providing a system clock source is also used to provide a clock source, namely $f{SUB}$ , to the Watchdog Timer Interrupt.

 Operating Modes and System Clocks

 Present day applications require that their microcontrollers have high performance but often still demand that they consume as little power as possible, conflicting requirements that are especially true in battery powered portable applications.
 The fast clocks required for high performance will by their nature increase current consumption and of course vice versa, lower speed clocks reduce current consumption.
 As Holtek has provided these devices with both high and low speed clock sources and the means to switch between them dynamically, the user can optimise the operation of their microcontroller to achieve the best performance/power ratio.